 Obviously I wasn’t about to run to the store and pick up a bunch of cake tiers, so I started showing him photos of cakes on Pinterest.
-As I scrolled, he hemmed and hawed, but was so excited when he saw a strawberry cake from the blog, Spiced.
+As I scrolled, he hemmed and hawed, but was so excited when he saw a strawberry cake with layers and pink icing with fresh berries.
 It looked gorgeous, so I was almost as excited as he was to test out the recipe.

-The cake is dense, almost like a shortcake or pound cake, which is of course perfect for this Strawberry Shortcake type dessert.
-In his recipe, the author gives instructions for making a two layer cake, but if this cake was going to be fancy enough to satisfy my boy, it had to have three layers.
-I increased the recipe by 1.5, and made a couple of minor adjustments, which I’ll share in the recipe below.
+The vanilla cake is dense, almost like a pound cake but fluffier, which is of course perfect for this Strawberry Shortcake type dessert.
+In the original recipe I found, there were instructions for making a two layer cake, but if this cake was going to be fancy enough to satisfy my boy, it had to have three layers.
+I increased the recipe and made a couple of adjustments, which I’ll share in the recipe below.

 - Prep.
 Always, always preheat your oven for even cooking.
-Start by preheating your oven to 325 degrees.
-Grease and flour 3, 9-inch round baking pans.
+Start by preheating your oven to 325 degrees F. Grease and flour 3, 9-inch round baking pans.

-- Combine all of the ingredients as described in the recipe, dry ingredients in one bowl and wet in another.
+- Mix.
+Combine all of the ingredients as described in the recipe, dry ingredients in one bowl and wet in another.
 I use a stand mixer with the paddle attachment.
-Make sure to follow the measurements exactly.
+Make sure to carefully follow the measurements.

-- Divide the batter into the three pans.
+- Pour.
+Divide the batter into the three pans.
 Having a kitchen scale would come in handy here, but you can also just eyeball it.
 Tap the pans on the counter a few times to release air bubbles.
 This will result in a flatter top for your cake layers.

 - Bake.
 Slide the pans into the oven and bake for about 35 minutes.
 The tops should be golden and should spring back when lightly touched.
 A toothpick inserted into the center of the cake should come out clean with a few moist crumbs.
 Cool completely before frosting.

-The frosting, oh Lordy the fresh strawberry frosting was positively glorious!
+The fresh strawberry frosting was positively glorious!
 With fresh, homemade whipped cream, a little sugar and tons of fresh strawberries, it’s light and fresh and creamy, and the perfect way to balance out the heaviness of the cake.
 Whipping in some cream cheese helps to stabilize the frosting and keep it from melting too quickly.

-Topped with fresh strawberry slices, this Strawberry Cake is the perfect springtime dessert.
+Topped with fresh strawberry slices, this Fresh Strawberry Cake is the perfect springtime dessert.

 - Using a stand mixer with the whisk attachment, beat whipped cream until stiff peaks form.
 This will take several minutes at high speed, but is crucial to stabilizing the frosting. *TIP – chill the metal bowl and whisk in the freezer for 20 minutes to help keep the whipped cream cold.
 Set the whipped cream in the refrigerator while you whip the cream cheese.